codenjoyme/codenjoy-pseudo-client/README.md

     POTION_TIMER_3('3'),    // This after 3...
     POTION_TIMER_2('2'),    // Two..
     POTION_TIMER_1('1'),    // One.
-    BOOM('҉'),              // Boom! this is what is potion does,
+    BLAST('҉'),             // Boom! this is what is potion does,
                             // everything that is destroyable got destroyed.

     /// walls